In an example genome-wide association scan, we had several hits:

 'select()' returned 1:1 mapping between keys and columns

-403 genes were dropped because they have exons located on both strands
+403 genes were dropped because they have exons located on both strands of the

-so cannot be represented by a single genomic range.
+represented by a single genomic range.

-Use 'single.strand.genes.only=FALSE' to get all the genes in a
+Use 'single.strand.genes.only=FALSE' to get all the genes in a GRangesList

-GRangesList object, or use suppressMessages() to suppress this message.
+object, or use suppressMessages() to suppress this message.

 'select()' returned many:1 mapping between keys and columns